CONTACT US

 • Possibility of working with any existing web apps

-Vue.js is using two-way data binding.
-Whenever you change any element of the interface, your model state changes automatically too.
+Vue.js uses two-way data binding.
+Whenever you change any element of the interface, your model state changes automatically.

-This sounds simple, but if you work on a large project and want to have a good data overview and debug easier, it is better to use React with one-way data binding.
+This sounds simple, but if you work on a large project and want to have a good data overview and debug more easily, it is better to use React with one-way data binding.

-It renders the change in the interface element, only after the model state is updated first.
-And whenever you change the UI components, the model state stays the same with no changes.
+It renders the change in the interface element only after the model state is updated first.
+And whenever you change the UI components, the model state stays the same.

 React vs Vue: JSX vs Templates

-React, on the other hand, has JSX which gives you a huge advantage of using all the bless of JavaScript language.
+React, on the other hand, has JSX, which gives you a huge advantage of using all the benefits of JavaScript language.
 It is a genius component made from markup and JavaScript logic in the same file.

 The choice between HTML templates and JSX depends on personal preferences.
 JSX can feel more flexible and powerful, especially in the biggest projects.
 And in the same time, with templates, Vue developers have a clear separation of concerns, which prevents them from injecting too much logic into views.